Vintage bikes at Bicycle Heaven in Pittsburgh

 Several bikes were made for the movie.
 According to the museum, this bike is 1 out of 4 remaining of the 14 bikes used in the movie.
 One is owned by Paul Reubens who played Pee Wee.
 Another is on display at The Bike Museum of America and another sold for a whopping $38,000 on eBay!
 Today, you can view one of them at Bicycle Heaven.
 There are also a number of Pee Wee memorabilia items including the Pee-Wee Herman doll.

-While browsing around the museum you will notice many bikes featured in various films.
+While browsing around the museum you will notice many bikes featured in various popular films over the decades.
 As the bikes are oftentimes as much of a character in the film as the actors themselves, these memorable bikes will likely jump out at you before you even reach the informative sign.
-Take a look below at a few of the featured bikes:

 Elliott’s bike from ET